Coming to Scotland as a non-British or non-Irish citizen

 High Potential Individual Visa

-A list of qualifying universities will be published by UKVI in due course and reviewed annually.
+A list of qualifying universities has been published by UKVI and will be reviewed annually.
 Undergraduate and masters degree students can come to the UK for two years under the route, whilst PHD students can come for three years.
-For further information on this route, details can be found here.

 Standard visitor visa